canonall/CreatureMon/README.md

  We(ViewModel) go to market and ask the market owner(repository/model) about these ingredients.
 The market owner decides where he/she will provide and get these ingredients(RoomDB, Retrofit, SharedPreferences...) and gives us(ViewModel) the ingredients(data).
 Eventually, we give the ingredients(data) to our friend(View/UI).

  **Key Point:** Our friend doesn't know where we get the ingredients, he/she just prepares the dinner.
-We don't know where the market owner get the ingredients, we just get them and give them to our friend.
+We don't know where the market owner gets the ingredients, we just get them and give them to our friend.

  **Benefits**